pea/Gulp-Wordpress-Backup/README.md

 tar -xvzf files.tar.gz -C . && rm ./files.tar.gz && rm ./files.zip
 ```
 Then give it execution permissions using `chmod +x build.sh`.
 To run, execute `./build.sh`.

+To download the database or files from the server after generating a backup there execute:

+scp username@host.com:Exports/02-15-17_17.57.39/files.tar.gz ~/Desktop